maiddaisuki/gnu-libs-with-msvc/config/README.md

 - `PREFIX`: installation prefix for libraries
 - `PROGRAMS_PREFIX`: installation prefix for programs
   (may be the same as `PREFIX`)
-- `BUILD_PREFIX`: installation directory for stage-1 libraries and porgrams
 - `SRCDIR`: root directory for relative `{package}_SRCDIR` directories
 - `BUILDDIR`: directory to use as the build root (default is `${TEMP}`)